Resources > Civic icons and images

 The civic icons and images are helping if your materials are easier to use and if they look more cohesive and organized.
 You can try out your materials to see how easy or hard they are to navigate with the Usability Testing Toolkit, produced specifically for election offices.

-Which Values for Election Excellence does this resource support?
+Which Values of Excellence does this resource support?
 Why?

 Values for the U.S. Alliance for Election Excellence define our shared vision for the way election departments across the country can aspire to excellence.
 These values help us navigate the challenges of delivering successful elections and maintaining our healthy democracy.